d5s19

 arbitration if disputes do arise would be much easier to market.

-The HKIAC Small Claims procedure is designed with simplicity in mind, whereby there is
+The HKIAC Small Claims procedure is designed with simplicity in mind,

 limited power to extend time for service of pleadings, limited discovery of documents,